 How do wearable air purifiers work?

 However, the most common neck air purifiers are ionizers.
 These work by releasing charged particles to the surrounding area, which then charge various airborne pollutants, thus neutralizing them.
-Ionizers are also common amongst table and desk air purifiers.

 Aside from ionizers, there are also filtered air purifiers, such as face masks that come with filters.
 These work by trapping air contaminants, thus ensuring that you breathe clean air.
-They have become very popular with the Covid-19 pandemic, with HEPA filtered face masks offering the best air purification benefits.

-Overall, personal air purifiers can use any of the several air purification mechanisms – filters, ionization, UV light, among others.
+Overall, personal air purifiers can use any of the several air purification mechanisms – filters, ionization, and UV light, among others.
 Some even use a combination of mechanisms, for example, filters and ionization.

 Are personal air purifiers effective?